Awards

 Eligibility: Any individual, artist group or collaborative living and working in the South Georgian Bay area.
 The artistic project must be delivered, exhibited or performed in the South Georgian Bay region (Collingwood, Creemore, Meaford, Stayner, Thornbury, The Town of Blue Mountains, Wasaga Beach, Clearview, and Grey Highlands.)

-• Artistic merit of the project
+- Artistic merit of the project (the value of the project) – 22%

 2019 Robert G. Kemp Arts Award Winner Testimonial